 African cull hunting offers the opportunity to shoot many animals at a very attractive price.
-We offer two very reasonably priced Africa hunting cull packages in South Africa as well as standard trophy hunting safaris.
+We offer two reasonably priced Africa hunting cull packages in South Africa and standard trophy hunting safaris.

 South African Plains Game Cull Hunting